How to Make Palak Thalipeeth, or Spinach Pancakes

-- 1 heaped cup spinach, washed, sauteed just to wilt, chop them
+- 1 heaped cup spinach, washed and chopped

 - 1 cup rice flour